-If a school or library is considering seeking support for leased dark fiber, the school or library must also solicit proposals to provide the needed services over leased lit fiber over a time period comparable to the duration of the dark fiber lease or indefeasible right of use (IRU), and must select the most cost effective option.
+If a school or library is soliciting bids for leased dark fiber, the school or library must also solicit proposals to provide the needed services over leased lit fiber over a time period comparable to the duration of any dark fiber lease or indefeasible right of use (IRU), and must select the most cost effective option.

 If an applicant is also considering the option of requesting support for Network Equipment (e.g., modulating electronics and other equipment necessary to make a Category One service functional) and/or Maintenance and Operations costs associated with lighting leased dark fiber, it must request bids for those services in the same FCC Form 470 as the bid request for leased dark fiber.

 Accordingly, when requesting bids for and related to leased dark fiber, you should be sure to ask service providers to supply all of the information necessary for you to identify the total cost of the service (e.g., all of the costs associated with deploying any new fiber to connect entities, purchasing Network Equipment, maintenance and operations, etc.).

 Applicants considering self-provisioning must solicit bids for both a self-provisioned network and services provided over third-party networks.
 As with leased dark fiber, applicants considering seeking support for a self-provisioned network should start planning for their competitive bidding process early, and consider all of the information that they must collect from service providers in order to consider all of the responsive proposals received, and select the most cost-effective service offering.

-Applicants are usually required to pay the non-discount share of E-rate Program supported services within 90 days of receipt of service.
+Applicants are usually required to pay the non-discount share of E-rate supported services within 90 days of receipt of service.
 However, if an applicant is considering seeking support for special construction charges, it may specify on its FCC Form 470 that bidders allow the applicant to pay the non-discount share of special construction charges in installments over up to four years.

 Bidders are not required to offer installment payments upon request.
 If an applicant does not request installment payments in its FCC Form 470, or did request it but the vendor declined to offer the option, the applicant must pay its non-discount share of special construction charges within 90 days of receipt of service.